1. Home

 Desexing

-Desexing involves surgically removing the ovaries and uterus of female cats, or surgically removing both testicles of males to prevent unwanted breeding.
+Desexing involves surgically removing the ovaries and uterus of female cats, or surgically removing both testicles of males, to prevent unwanted breeding.
 This must be done by a qualified veterinarian.
-In addition to preventing unwanted litters, other benefits of desexing include reducing the risk of mammary cancers and uterine infections; reducing aggressive behaviour; reducing the likelihood of a cat roaming and, consequently, getting lost or injured; and reducing the likelihood of marking behaviours such as urine spraying [1].
+In addition to preventing unwanted litters.
+Other benefits of desexing include reducing the risk of mammary cancers and uterine infections; reducing aggressive behaviour; reducing the likelihood of a cat roaming and, consequently, getting lost or injured; and reducing the likelihood of marking behaviours such as urine spraying.
+See this article for more information.

 See these articles for more information: